Anishkachawla/RecipesWebsite_Project/README.md

 # Recipe_Project
-This is my first project using only html and css
+This is my first project using only html and css.
+This project is made with the purpose of learning fundamentals of HTML and CSS.